-Mike McGlamry, a partner with Pope, McGlamry, Kilpatrick, Morrison & Norwood, P.C. (“Pope McGlamry”) in Atlanta, Georgia, has been named as one of three co-chairs for the American Association for Justice’s Wright Metal-on-Metal Hip Implant Litigation Group.
-McGlamry is joined as co-chair by Helen Zukin of the Los Angeles, California law firm Kiesel Boucher Larson, P.C., and George E. McLaughlin with the Law Offices of John Gehlhausen, P.C., Aurora.
+Mike McGlamry, a shareholder with Pope McGlamry (“Pope McGlamry”) in Atlanta, Georgia, has been named as one of three co-chairs for the American Association for Justice’s Wright Metal-on-Metal Hip Implant Litigation Group.
+McGlamry is joined as co-chair by Helen Zukin of the Los Angeles, California law firm Kiesel Boucher Larson, LLP, and George E. McLaughlin with the Law Offices of John Gehlhausen, P.C., Aurora.
 Colorado.George McLaughlin

 Begun in 1946, the American Association for Justice, or AAJ, is the world’s largest trial bar with a self-described mission to “to promote a fair and effective justice system—and to support the work of attorneys in their efforts to ensure that any person who is injured by the misconduct or negligence of others can obtain justice in America’s courtrooms, even when taking on the most powerful interests.”
 Part of the AAJ’s services is the formation of litigation groups, often with a focus on a single product, with a goal of sharing information between its members.
 The litigation groups are voluntary, but help to level the playing field between victimized individuals battling the vast resources of a corporate defendant.